Harry’s Influence in the Muggle World

 – Harry Potter and the Philosopher’s Stone

-Harry Potter has become a really big thing, it seems.
-Here’s a compilation of some of the areas Potter has influenced over the years.
+Here’s some areas Potter has influenced over the years.

 You probably remember watching shows as Naruto, Pokémon, or Death Note as a child, if you haven’t heard of any you probably live under a rock.
 Or maybe you’ve even heard of the incredible Hayao Miyazaki and some of his most famous productions including Spirited Away or Howl’s Moving Castle.
 All of these fall under the category of anime, Japanese animation.
 The variety of anime is limitless.
 It goes from comedy and shows directed to kids, to horror and gore that would give nightmares to many of you.
 Just like Hollywood movies are a big part of Western culture, anime is a big part of Japanese culture.
 It’s incredible how this British wizard has infiltrated himself into cultures so different from the Western.
 Apart from having his own theme park in Tokyo, Harry finds a way to pop up here and there in several anime shows in the form of movie posters or through characters having conversations about him.

 The Harry Potter references in Japanese TV are nothing compared to the ones in Potter’s homeland.
 You can spot references to Harry everywhere.
 From shows like How I Met Your Mother, The Simpsons, and The Big Bang Theory, to Disney shows directed to children.
 He shows up on the big screen too.
 In The Internship, for example, there’s a muggle quidditch game.
 And the first 5 minutes of How to Train Your Dragon 2 show a different version of Quidditch in which players mount dragons instead of brooms and use sheep instead of Quaffles or Snitches.